nandorojo/zeego/docs/docs/start.md

 ### Install peer dependencies

-If you're in a monorepo, you should install these in the directory of your native app.
+> A note for monorepo users: install these in the directory of your native app, not in the root of the monorepo.

 #### iOS